Morganamilo/paccat/README.md

 `paccat grub -- etc/default/grub`

-Print the contents of 'etc/default/grub' from the gub package.
+Print the contents of 'etc/default/grub' from the grub package.

 ---